-&lt;sup>26Because providers report on their use of PRF payments on a rolling basis, these data may count individual providers who reported on payments more than once.
+26Because providers report on their use of PRF payments on a rolling basis, these data may count individual providers who reported on payments more than once.
 For example, a provider that received more than \$10,000 from one PRF distribution, and then later received more than \$10,000 from another distribution, may have been required to separately report on their use of the two distributions.

-had completed the audits and plans to finalize the audits by issuing reports to the four organizations, according to HRSA officials.
-In August 2022, HRSA began auditing 30 additional provider organizations.
-These 34 provider organizations received more than \$3 billion in PRF payments from April 2020 through June 2020, or about 4 percent of payments that were subject to reporting requirements during the time period.
+Starting in January 2022, HRSA initiated pilot audits on four provider organizations, and according to agency officials, these audits were scheduled to be completed by February 2023.
+As of June 2023, HRSA had completed the audits and plans to finalize the audits by issuing reports to the four organizations, according to HRSA officials.27 In August 2022, HRSA began auditing 30 additional provider organizations.28 These 34 provider organizations received more than \$3 billion in PRF payments from April 2020 through June 2020, or about 4 percent of payments that were subject to reporting requirements during the time period.
 As of May 2023, HRSA anticipates completing the first round of audits in August 2023.
 According to agency officials, HRSA has selected providers who received PRF payments from July 2020 through December 2020 for audit and plans to initiate those audits later in 2023.